stacks-network/docs/_browser/ids-introduction.md

 create an ID, you use a DApp called the Blockstack Browser.
 Any DApp data you create is linked to this ID.

-For example, if you add a picture to a DApp, the picture appears in the DApp but the picture's bits and bytes are stored in your personal storage.
+For example, if you add a picture to a DApp, the picture appears in the DApp, but the picture's bits and bytes are stored in your personal storage.
 When you log into another DApp with your ID, that application can ask for access to your storage.